stevegrunwell/write-some-docs/slides.md

 Note:

 Similarly, we can document dynamic methods.

-In this case, we're handling getter methods for known properties like: getAge(); we might also define getName(), getSpecies(), etc.
+* In this case, we're handling getter methods for known properties
+    * If we don't have a getAge() nor getName() method defined on the class but someone tries to call it, we can use the __call() magic method to look for those method names and return the corresponding property
+* This can be especially useful for frameworks that make heavy use of magic methods, such as Laravel

 ----